miguelHx/Latino_Nostalgia/README.md

 Welcome !
 This is Latinx Nostalgia, a nostalgic music website.
 Music is one of the closest things we have to a time machine, because memories may be attached to songs.

-As of 8/1/25, I am still gathering youtube ids from the lists of popular songs for each year.
-Youtube API limits me to 100 requests per day so with a total of 7663 songs, this will take about 76 days :(.

-I will update the website as I gather the youtube ids.

 The website is live at this link: [https://www.latinxnostalgia.com](https://www.latinxnostalgia.com)

 Here are some screenshots: